edubart/lua-bint/README.md

 The library implementation was highly inspired by [tiny-bignum-c](https://github.com/kokke/tiny-bignum-c).

-BInt stands for Big Integer.
+Bint stands for Big Integer.

 ## Design goals